Eldfurste/Eldfurste/README.md

 - 👋 Hi, I’m @Eldfurste
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning XAI
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me ...

 <!---